 Make Water Easily Accessible

-The Duro-Med cup holder is an excellent product for this use.
+I often recommended The Duro-Med cup holder to my patients.
+It’s an excellent product for this use.

 It attaches to almost any size wheelchair, walker or even bed rail.